MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 >[!Note]
 > By default, the Mixed Reality toolbar is on the top of your screen.
 If it's blocking your view, select the drag button (![Graphic showing the drag button](media/PC_Drag.png)) and drag it to move it to another location.
-> You can't drag the Mixed Reality toolbar in the Teams multi-window.
+> Note that you can't drag the Mixed Reality toolbar in the Teams multi-window.

 In edit mode, the expert will still see a live stream of the call in the corner of the app window, including the annotations that other call participants add.